 The group is noted for its interdisciplinarity: more than 26 disciplines and fields have participated in Grateful Dead studies, and all are welcome.
 Past programs on this site indicate the range of disciplines, fields, theoretical perspectives and methodologies informing the discourse.

 All presentations, papers, and roundtables must meet traditional scholarly standards, be rigorous and creative, and offer new insights into Grateful Dead studies.
 Proposals should demonstrate a deep awareness of the field, including earlier publications, as well as any broader disciplinary and theoretical perspectives.

 Abstracts are both outlines and summaries.
 Your abstract should convey clearly the argument you will make, referring to any major authorities and contexts.
 Be aware that your abstract will be printed in the Association program, and should serve as a meaningful guide for readers now and in the future of what you said and why it mattered.

 Your abstract is a mini-essay and should represent your best work and writing.

 Presentations are 15 to 20 minutes long.
 The basic rule of thumb for reading a paper aloud is three minutes per page of double-spaced text (Times roman, 12-point type).
 You should time your presentation before you give it to make sure you fall within the time limit.
 This is critical: you do not want to be rude to your fellow panelists and take up their time, and you don’t want to appear amateurish or selfish to the group.

 How long are panels?

-Panels are 90 minutes long.
-The PCA usually specifies 4 papers per panel, which allows for 60 minutes for papers, about 5 minutes for the moderator to introduce panelists, and 25 minutes for questions.
+Panels are usually 90 minutes long.
+The PCA usually specifies 3 to 4 papers per panel, which allows time for discussion and questions at the end.

 How do roundtable discussions work?